842 Naval Air Squadron

-842 Naval Air Squadron (842 NAS), also referred to as 842 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+842 Naval Air Squadron (842 NAS), also referred to as 842 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
 The squadron was last operational during World War II, primarily utilising the Fairey Swordfish throughout the conflict.
 In 1943, it also incorporated the Supermarine Seafire into its fleet, followed by the Grumman Wildcat.
 Both of these aircraft were deployed for combat air patrol missions, enhancing the squadron's capabilities during the war.

 The unit was established at HMS Daedalus, RNAS Lee-on-Solent, in March 1943 as a Torpedo, Bomber, and Reconnaissance (TBR) squadron, initially equipped with Fairey Swordfish torpedo bombers.
 It subsequently relocated to Scotland for further training, during which it acquired a fighter flight of Supermarine Seafires.
 In August, the squadron embarked on HMS Fencer, providing anti-submarine support during the occupation of the Azores from October to November 1943.
 The squadron's fighter capabilities were enhanced in November by the addition of four Grumman Wildcats from 'A' Flight of 1832 Naval Air Squadron, one of which successfully shot down a German aircraft while escorting a convoy to Gibraltar in December.
 In February, a Fairey Swordfish sank U-666.
 The number of Fairey Swordfish increased aboard HMS Fencer to escort an Arctic convoy, where they engaged eleven German U-boats, sinking three: U-277 on 1 May, followed by U-674 and U-959 the next day.

 In July 1944, the squadron was divided, with some Fairey Swordfish being assigned to HMS Indefatigable and HMS Furious, where they participated in attacks on the German battleship Tirpitz, while the remaining aircraft stayed with HMS Fencer for a convoy mission to Gibraltar.
 The Grumman Wildcats were transferred to HMS Campania in October 1944, while the Fairey Swordfish were consolidated under RAF Coastal Command in September 1944 for operations in Scotland.
 The Grumman Wildcats were reassigned to 813 Naval Air Squadron in November 1944, and the Fairey Swordfish were moved to RAF Thorney Island, where the squadron was disbanded in January 1945.